bodywork-ml/bodywork-docs/docs/quickstart_ml_pipeline.md

 ## Configuring the Service Stage

-The `stages.stage_2_scoring_service.executable_module_path` parameter points to the executable Python module - `serve_model.py` - defining a service that will be started when it is executed within a pre-built container on Kubernetes, as the `stage_2_scoring_service` (service) stage.
+The `stages.stage_2_scoring_service.executable_module_path` parameter points to the executable Python module - `serve_model.py` - that defines what will happen when the `stage_2_scoring_service` (service) stage is executed, within a pre-built Bodywork container.
+This module contains the code required to:

-This module contains the code required to load the model trained in `stage_1_train_model` and use it to score single instances (or rows) of data, sent to a REST API endpoint in JSON format.
-The model's score will be used to return the model's prediction as JSON data in the response.
+1. load the model trained in `stage_1_train_model` and persisted to cloud storage; and,
+2. start a Flask service to score instances (or rows) of data, sent as JSON to a REST API.

 We have chosen to use the [Flask](https://flask.palletsprojects.com/en/1.1.x/) framework with which to engineer our REST API server.
 The use of Flask is **not** a requirement and you are free to use different frameworks - e.g. [FastAPI](https://fastapi.tiangolo.com).

-The contents of `serve_model.py` defines the REST API server application.
-It can be summarised as,
+The contents of `serve_model.py` defines the REST API server and can be summarised as,

 ```python
 from urllib.request import urlopen